shishirrraic/gci_ci_temp/README.md

-# This repository contains an simple python script.
+# This repository contains a simple python script.